emarmolsanchez/EISAcompR/README.md

 + Normalized counts in log2 scale belonging to differentially expresssed genes excluding genes present in the set of interest (genes in rows and samples in columns).
 + Method to calculate pairwise correlation among genes (available methods are "pearson", "spearman" and "kendall".
 Spearman by default).
 + Correlation threshold for prioritizing significant pairwise covariation events (0.6 by default).
-+ Network inference algorithm to prioritize significant covariation events (available methods are "pcit", "pvalue", "fdr".
++ Network inference algorithm to prioritize significant covariation events (available methods are "pcit", "pvalue" and "fdr".
 PCIT by default).

 &nbsp;